 Founded in 1994, ISC develops and distributes three open source Internet networking software packages: BIND 9, ISC DHCP, and Kea DHCP.
 BIND 9, ISC’s Domain Name System (DNS) software program, is widely used on the Internet by enterprises and service providers, offering a robust and stable platform on top of which organizations can build distributed computing systems.
 ISC DHCP implements the Dynamic Host Configuration Protocol for connection to an IP network, offering a complete solution for implementing DHCP servers, relay agents, and clients.
 ISC DHCP is a mature program with many features, but it can be cumbersome for operators to maintain.
 Kea DHCP is ISC’s intended replacement for ISC DHCP, and is designed for modular extension, dynamic reconfiguration, and high performance.

 In addition to our open source software, ISC also operates critical Internet infrastructure in the form of the F-Root server, one of the 13 Internet root name servers that power the global Internet.
 Through F-Root, ISC pioneered the use of global “anycast” in DNS.

 Our staff’s contributions are instrumental to various Internet governance and community initiatives, and ISC engineers have written or co-authored more than 85 of the technical standards (RFCs) that are essential to interoperability on the Internet.

-ISC is a 501(c)(3) public benefit incorporated in the state of Delaware, with about 38 employees in eight countries.
+ISC is a 501(c)(3) public benefit incorporated in the state of Delaware, with approximately 35 employees in eleven countries.

 ISC was originally founded in 1994 as Internet Software Consortium, Inc., to continue the work of maintaining and enhancing BIND following in the footsteps of CSRG at U.C.
 Berkeley, Digital Equipment Corporation, and Vixie Enterprises.
 BIND was then (and is now) an essential component of the Internet’s infrastructure.